|Dependable Distributed Systemand Networks Laboratory||Kuo, Sy-Yen||

 |Lab of Dependable Systems (LaDS)||Huang, Jiun-Lang||

-The goal of the DfT research team is to develop hardware test and security solutions.
-The main research topics include: (1) software-based on-line self-testing, (2) FPGA-based automatic test equipment, and (3) hardware and blockchain based security and trust.
+The goal of the DfT research team is to develop hardware testing and security solutions.
+The main research topics include: (1) software-based self-testing for processor cores, (2) design-for-test techniques for heterogeneous integration, and (3) hardware security and trust.

 |Lab of Dependable Systems (LaDS)||Huang, Chung-Yang||